 1/4 cup of baby arugula greens for each half

 1 Tsp of olive oil and vinegar

-Cut the Avocado in half.
+Cut the avocado in half.
 Then, cut out the filling until you are left with two halves of the avocado skins, now shaped like cups.
-Fill each “avocado cup” with an equal amount of onions, chopped avocado chunks, tomatoes, carrot slivers, and dab on the dressing on top!
+Fill each "avocado cup" with an equal amount of onions, chopped avocado chunks, tomatoes, carrot slivers, baby arugula leaves, and dab on the dressing on top!
 Enjoy BOTH halves!

 My avocado cup is loaded with all kinds of healthy nutrients and vitamins: magnesium, vitamin D and C, and fiber!

 Remember, Folks, food determines how we feel and heal!